Cloud Services

 • Shopping carts: Create a cart and add services to that cart.
 You can empty the cart, delete the cart, transfer the cart ownership to another user, and export the bill of materials.

-• Quotes for service offerings: Generate a quote, and later add services, delete quote items, duplicate quotes, and create an order from a quote.
+• Quotes for catalogs: Generate a quote, and later add services, delete quote items, duplicate quotes, and create an order from a quote.

 • Order history monitoring and management: View a complete history and the current status of your orders.